MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 ### ticksToMinutes

-Convert a ticks property value to the number of hours.
+Convert a ticks property value to the number of minutes.

 ```
 ticksToMinutes('ticks')